-Partner # Short Name Third parties involved in the Project 1 EPFL Linked Third Party - CYBER (Article 19 FPA): Benchmarking and validation of neurorobotics models, physics and light simulation This benchmarking and validation work, undertaken within Task 10.3.4 (neurorobotics models) and Task 10.5.8 (physics and light simulation), is essential for the HBP's Neurorobotics Platform.
+Partner # Short Name Third parties involved in the Project Partner # EPFL Linked Third Party - CYBER (Article 19 FPA): Benchmarking and validation of neurorobotics models, physics and light simulation This benchmarking and validation work, undertaken within Task 10.3.4 (neurorobotics models) and Task 10.5.8 (physics and light simulation), is essential for the HBP's Neurorobotics Platform.
 Because the necessary competence does not exist within the HBP Core Project, this work will be undertaken by a linked third party, Cyberbotics.
 Its work for T10.3.4 involves accurate calibration of simulated robots against the characteristics of their real-life counterparts; in other words, to ensure that the former are as realistic a replication of the latter as possible.
 The work for T10.5.8 helps to ensure that physical phenomena and light are reproduced as accurately as possible in the Platform's virtual environment, in which its simulated robots operate.
 Cyberbotics was founded as a spin-off company from the EPFL in 1998 to refine and market the Webots software created by the EPFL.
 Cyberbotics develops simulations for a range of major industrial companies and participates in EU and Swiss national research projects.
+1 and Swiss national research projects.
 SP10: WP10.3, T10.3.4 and WP10.5, T10.5.8 in SGA1; WP10.4, T10.4.4 in SGA2 Subcontracting: Project coordination software development and maintenance: The development and maintenance of the HBP Project coordination software is outsourced to a specialised vendor.
 EMDESK was used during the Ramp-Up Phase as a reporting and project tracking system, which has proven to be a worthwhile expenditure.
 A subcontract in SGA1 allowed the operational intelligence and training built up during the Ramp-Up Phase to be further utilised as much of the reporting is done directly by project teams.
 Emdesk will be contracted again in SGA2, following a new call for bids.
-SP11: WP11.3; T11.3.2 in SGA1 and SGA2 Subcontracting: Coordination of gender equality activities in SGA1 was subcontracted to EAF Berlin to ensure that further gender balance activities were aligned with the identified needs and 2 AALTO No third parties involved 3 LUMC Contribution in kind provided by 3rd parties (against payment, art.
+SP11: WP11.3; T11.3.2 in SGA1 and SGA2 Subcontracting: Coordination of gender equality activities in SGA1 was subcontracted to EAF Berlin to ensure that further gender balance activities were aligned with the identified needs and barriers, and to set a baseline on gender good practices the HBP.
+SP11: WP11.2, T11.2.5 in SGA1 2 AALTO No third parties involved 3 LUMC Contribution in kind provided by 3 rd parties (against payment, art.
 16 of the FPA): Prof. Boudewijn LELIEVELDT has a dual professor appointment: mainly at the partner LUMC, but in part also at Delft University of Technology.
 It is foreseen that some effort will be performed by Delft University of Technology for the methodological development of t-SNE against payment.
 Relevant in SGA1, not in SGA2.